DasDarki/ggw/README.md

 ```

 If a classes has values in the constructor which are not assigned to properties, the compiler will automatically create
-constant properties with the same name.
+let properties with the same name.

 ```ggw
 class Point(x: int, y: int, z: int) {